NveCorporation/AG952-SM124-Smart-GMR-Magnetometer-Evaluation-Kit/README.md

 Software requires Windows 7 or later.

-Revision B User Interface Software is for the AG952 and AG962 (SM124 and SM125 Smart GMR Magnetometer Sensors).
-For all SM125 sensors and SM124 Lot Numbers 1932xx and later (shipped from the manufacturer beginning Sept.
-2019).
-Installation Instructions:
-  1. Download and run the Setup file.
-  2. Run the executable to install the software.
-  3. Locate the USB driver “NVESmartSensor.inf” in the “C:\Program Files (x86)\NVE folder.”
-  4. Right click on “NVESmartSensor.inf” and click “Install.”
-  5. Click on the desktop shortcut to run the software.

 Revision A User Interface Software is for the AG952 Evaluation Kit for SM124 Lot Numbers older than 1932xx (shipped from the manufacturer prior to Sept.
 2019).
 Installation Instructions:
   1. Download the software installation package (exe file).
   2. Run the executable to begin installation.